Britnell/bookmarks/README.md

 - create vite
 - tailwind
 - react router

-  - loader doesnt seem to have nice typescript yet
+  - doesnt seem to have nice typescript yet ...

+  # TDD

+  - Web app for saving bookmarks. localStorage is used.
+  - React router for data loading and pagination